ahmedsamirio/stackoverflow-analysis/README.md

 ![alt text](imgs/js_vs_competence.png)

-To understand more about how I got to these conclusions, you can check the notebook out.
+### Checkout the notebook if you'd like to get more information about how I reached these conclusions